jeanmo333/rn-mapbox-autocomplete/README.md

 });
 ```

-## React Native Paper Integration
+## React Native Paper Integration or Others input libreries

-You can easily integrate with React Native Paper components or Others for a Material Design look:
+You can easily integrate with React Native Paper components or Others input libreries for a Material Design look:

 ```tsx
 import React from 'react';